KishorJena/react-snackbars-stack/README.md

 Import the `SnackbarProvider` and wrap your application with it.
 Use the `useSnackbar` hook to show snackbars.

-> **🚀 Important Note::** You don't need to wrap your entire application with the SnackbarProvider context.
+> **🚀 Important Note:** You don't need to wrap your entire application with the SnackbarProvider context.
 You can use it directly in any component by placing it inside the render method, such as the return statement in a function component or the render method in a class component

 ```jsx
 import React from 'react';